-A thwarted assasination that almost changed the course of Chinese history – Jeremiah Jenne
+A thwarted assassination that almost changed the course of Chinese history – Jeremiah Jenne

 Beijing.
 Early spring, 1910.
 The early hours of morning.
 Two young men are furtively digging a hole in the hard dirt beside a small stone bridge in the hutong just north of Houhai.
 Most other residents are asleep.
 March nights in Beijing are usually cold, and most people sleep with the windows shut.
 But there are ears other than human.
 The clanging of shovels and scratching of earth draws the attention of the neighborhood dogs, whose barking threatens the men with discovery.
 They run off with the job half-finished.